Ananddd06/PredictiveMaintenance_AIStudy/README.md

-I'll create a comprehensive README.md file for your GitHub repository based on the presentation content.

 # A Predictive Maintenance Approach in Manufacturing Systems via AI-based Early Failure Detection

 ## 📋 Table of Contents

 - [Project Overview](#project-overview)
 - [Problem Statement](#problem-statement)
 - [Project Objectives](#project-objectives)